-By Priya Warner, Head of Policy at the Fundraising Regulator
+By Priya Warner, former Head of Policy at the Fundraising Regulator

 International Charity Fraud Awareness Week brings together everyone involved in the charity and not-for-profit sectors to raise awareness and share good practice in tackling fraud and financial crime.

 We know that fraudsters target members of the public, particularly those who are vulnerable.
 As the regulator of charitable fundraising we publish guidance for members of the public about giving safely.

 The key message of our safer giving advice for the public is to check before giving to make sure your money goes to genuine, registered charities.
 This includes checking the charity’s name and registration number, that fundraising materials both print and online are genuine, and verifying the identity of street collectors.

 If you think that a collection or appeal is not legitimate you should report it to the police or Action Fraud on 0300 123 2040 or through their website at www.actionfraud.police.uk.